≡ Menu

 Unfortunately…

-Like with many breeds who’s entire breeding stock was limited to central Europe during the early 19th century, WW2 almost wiped them out of existence, but luckily Dr. Danuta Hryniewics, a veterinarian, kept the dog bred.
+Like with many breeds whose entire breeding stock was limited to central Europe during the early 19th century, WW2 almost wiped them out.
+Still, luckily Dr. Danuta Hryniewics, a veterinarian, kept the dog bred.
 She started Kordegardy Kennels and had 140 PON puppies!

 Allowing…

-The Federation Cynologique Internationale dog organization to have enough samples to “officially” recognize this breed in 1959 using one particularly fine example named Smok as the “breed standard”.
+The Federation Cynologique Internationale dog organization had enough samples to “officially” recognize this breed in 1959 using one excellent example named Smok as the “breed standard.”

-To the breed, was breeder Moira Morrison who imported two PONs to America.
+Also influential to the breed was breeder Moira Morrison who imported two PONs to America.
 Kaz and Bettey Augustowski bought a PON and became PON breeders in the USA.
-They also were the biggest advocates pushing for the dog to be recognized by the American Kennel Club (AKC).
+They also were the most prominent advocates pushing for the dog to be recognized by the American Kennel Club (AKC).
 This finally happened in 2001.

-You start thinking that we’ve made a mistake calling these guys PONs, since abbreviating their name would actually spell PLS, we should point out that in Poland, these dogs are often referred to as Polski Owczarek Nizinny, which is how and why some folks just refer to them as PON’s.
+You start thinking that we’ve made a mistake calling these guys PONs since abbreviating their name would spell PLS; we should point out that in Poland, these dogs are often referred to as Polski Owczarek Nizinny, which is how and why some folks refer to them as PON’s.

 This is a medium-sized dog with a topcoat and undercoat and can be a variety of colors.
-Their shaggy coats can be: white, black, patchy, grey and white, brown, or tan.
-Most of the time, this dog is more than one color, but sometimes they are solid in color.
+Their shaggy coats can be white, black, patchy, grey, white, brown, or tan.
+Most of the time, this dog is more than one color, but sometimes they are solid.

 Now…

-It will be hard to see this pup’s eyes unless you keep his hair trimmed in the face.
-The dog will likely need to be brushed once or twice a week to keep the mats and knots out.
-After a trip to the groomer, this dog’s wavy fur can become quite smooth and almost silky looking.
+Seeing this pup’s eyes will be tricky unless you trim his hair in the face.
+The dog will likely need to be brushed once or twice weekly to keep the mats and knots out.
+After a trip to the groomer, this dog’s wavy fur can become smooth and almost silky.

 This dog is known for his intelligence, loyalty and excellent memory.
 These are the kind of traits that most people would love in a dog.
-And while they’re all great characteristics, it’s important to recognize the cons of these things.
+And while they’re all significant characteristics, it’s essential to recognize the cons of these things.

 For starters…

-A dog this smart will need plenty of mental stimulation during the day in order to keep him or her happy.
-Which means that you can’t just get a PON and leave him or her to his own devices; you need to be an active part of his or her life.
+An intelligent dog will need plenty of mental stimulation during the day to keep them happy.
+You can’t just get a PON and leave them to their own devices; you must be an active part of their life.
 He needs challenges.
-While it may be impossible for you to give him the opportunity to show off his sheep herding skills, you can take him or her for a hike, or a track.
+While it may be impossible for you to allow him to show off his sheep herding skills, you can take them for a hike or a track.
 It’s also worth looking into doggie playgrounds near you.

 And…

-Like with most dogs, you should train a PON when he or she is a puppy.
-Social interaction is also important to good development into an adult dog.
+Like most dogs, you should train a PON when they are a puppy.
+Social interaction is also essential to good development in an adult dog.
 These dogs can be a little uneasy around strangers.

-PONs are pretty healthy, but of course any dog can have health problems.
-Dog owners who get their dogs from a reputable breeder will face less health problems.
+PONs are pretty healthy, but any dog can have health problems.
+Dog owners who get their dogs from a reputable breeder will face fewer health problems.
 That’s because trained breeders do their best to eliminate the risk of genetic disorders.
-However, this doesn’t always work as some can slip through – nobody can trace a dog’s entire lineage.
+However, this doesn’t always work as some can slip through – nobody can trace a dog’s lineage.

 Some of the health concerns that PONs have are:

-• Progressive Retinal Atrophy (PRA) – this is a pretty common problem among dog breeds.
-This is not a single problem, but a variety of retinal disorders and diseases.
+- Progressive Retinal Atrophy (PRA) is a common problem among dog breeds.
+This is not a single problem but a variety of retinal disorders and diseases.
 Any time the retina atrophies or breaks down, it’s categorized as a PRA.
-There are many causes, so getting to the root is important for diagnosis and treatment.
+There are many causes, so getting to the root is essential for diagnosis and treatment.
 Surgery can help.

-• Hip Dysplasia– many dogs get hip dysplasia, which can make it hard for a female dog to give birth without a c-section.
+- Hip Dysplasia– many dogs get hip dysplasia, making it hard for a female dog to give birth without a c-section.
 It can also cause walking problems.
-If neither dog parent has hip dysplasia, a puppy has a much lower risk of developing the problem.
+If neither dog parent has hip dysplasia, a puppy has a lower risk of developing the problem.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?